 There are always surfers that frequent Suluban Beach Cave who are either paddling out to surf or coming back in from a session.
 This is the main entry and exit point for surfers who are game enough to surf Uluwatu’s famous left-hand break at Blue Point.

 Suluban Beach is not the most ideal spot for sunbathing as the waves coming in and out of the Suluban Beach Cave are unpredictable and can potentially pose a risk of being washed out.

 In saying this, I have been to down to Suluban Beach on many occasions and as long you have some common sense of assessing the conditions around you, Suluban Beach Cave is safe to enjoy and explore.

 The best time to visit Pantai Suluban Bali is during low tide, ultimately revealing more sandy beach spaces, easier access to explore the Suluban Beach Cave and small rock openings that lead to the hidden Suluban Beach.

-Mind your head crawling through the Suluban Beach Cave and find yourself on the sand at the hidden Suluban Beach.
-This is my favourite Uluwatu beach to explore and chill on the entire Bukit Peninsula Bali!
+Mind your head crawling through the Suluban Beach Cave and find yourself on the sand shores at the hidden Suluban Beach.
+This is my favorite Uluwatu beach to explore and chill on the entire Bukit Peninsula Bali!